erf/vid/README.md

 # vid

-A minimal vi-like text-editor for the Terminal written in Dart.
+A minimal vi-like text editor for the terminal written in Dart.